overcome the unexpected.

 - drive continuous process and business improvements

-By leveraging the process excellence, innovative technology and subject matter expertise of the service provider’s experience, MSP buyers can more quickly assure consistent and transparent talent acquisition processes.
-Furthermore, they can better focus on attracting the best talent for their organization, rather than on just tactical tasks, with the MSP helping to direct source workers.
+By leveraging a better process, innovative technology and subject matter expertise of the service provider, MSP buyers readily ensure a consistent and transparent contingent talent acquisition process.
+Companies can better focus on attracting the best talent rather than on tactical tasks, with the MSP helping to directly fulfill requisitions, create analytics insights and manage the supply chain, among other important functions.

-Employers also can turn to MSPs to mitigate risks and support compliance with all applicable regulations.
+Employers also can turn to MSPs to mitigate risks and assure compliance with all applicable regulations.
 For instance, an MSP can help ensure flexible workers are not misclassified as contractors if they actually qualify as employees.
-Determining employment status, if left unmanaged, can lead to government fines, back taxes, and image and reputation issues.
+Inaccurately determining employment status can lead to regulatory fines, back taxes and brand issues.

-MSP programs typically fall into one of three categories: vendor neutral, master vendor and hybrid.
-However, over the past few years, more models have emerged as part of an integrated talent solution.
-Onekey driver is the trend of direct sourcing, which allows employers to reach talent through the human cloud, its own contingent talent pool or other mechanisms.
+MSP programs typically fall into one of three categories: master vendor, vendor neutral and hybrid.
+Over the past few years, however, unique models have emerged as part of an integrated talent solution.
+One key driver of the trend is direct fulfillment, which allows employers to engage talent through a human cloud, its own contingent talent pool or a recruitment function within the MSP.

-In a vendor-neutral model, all suppliers are given an equal opportunity to fill a role.
-In a master vendor program, the master vendor is given preference to fill a position first and then must release it to the other suppliers if it can’t do so within a specified time limit.
-A hybrid model contains elements of the first two.
+In a vendor-neutral MSP, all suppliers are given an equal opportunity to fill a role.
+In a master vendor program, the master vendor is given preference to first fill a position and must release it to the other suppliers if it can’t do so within a specified time limit.
+A hybrid model contains elements of both.

-A significant benefit of an MSP program is its cost advantage.
-Typically, MSP and vendor management system (VMS) partners charge a management fee, but some programs are paid by the suppliers in the form of a transaction fee.
-MSPs typically establish rate cards at the time of implementation to ensure suppliers don’t pass their fees back to the client.
+A significant benefit of managed services is the cost advantage.
+Typically, MSP and vendor management system (VMS) providers charge a management fee, but some programs are paid by the suppliers in the form of a transaction fee.
+Managed service providers typically establish rate cards at the time of implementation to ensure suppliers don’t pass their fees back to the client.
 The transaction fees alone may more than offset the management fees, but the client may also choose to pay for part or all of the fees.